 Dave and Busters is known for its games that are less kiddie, making it a good spot for an older crowd.
 Each party guest gets a game card.
 The party package you book depends on how many teens and chaperones attend.

 Papio Fun Park is locally-owned entertainment center, with packages geared toward older kids that include unlimited lazer tag, go-karts and more.
 Food packages can be added to your party (outside food is not permitted).

 For a low-key birthday party for a group, reserve a room a Spielbound.
 It's a board game cafe, with thousands of games to choose from.
 Card games, board games, dice games, whatever.
-Plus, as a cafe, there's flavored coffee drinks and pop to energize the teens.
+Plus, as a cafe, there's flavored coffee drinks, pizza and pop to energize the teens.

 How many guests: 6-12 people

 Cost: $-$$ (room rental does not include the day pass needed for each teen)